 - A baby should always be in the arms of a responsible and capable adult when in a swimming pool.

 - Infant flotation devices, although seemingly safe, can still tip over or bounce enough for a baby’s head or mouth to become submerged.
 An infant in a flotation device should always remain within arm’s reach of the caretaker and should be watched carefully.
+Water wings and inflatable toys are not safety devices but swimming aids.

 - Babies can swallow too much pool water without meaning to, and it can lead to many serious complications later on unless the caretaker is vigilant about keeping the infant’s head and mouth out of the water at all times.